 Full and happy, we strolled back along the lanes of the Oltrarno to our last stop of the evening—Gelateria della Passera.
 Elena encouraged us to find the best gelato at artisanal shops with small batches of the frozen goodness in muted hues that match the color of the flavor portrayed.
 The sweet treat was a perfect end to our meal.

 After our dessert, Elena walked with us to a central area of town so we could all find our various ways home.
 As rain lightly misted us, we said our goodbyes and left having had a lovely evening.
 The food tour intermingled bits of the city’s past, food history, and culture with delicious morsels of Florence’s finest cuisine.
 It offered the opportunity for me, a solo person for the night, to dine with people from all over and it gave me entry into some of Florence’s best restaurants.
 We received top quality food and wine, an expert guide, and a good time for a reasonable price.
 In all, I consider it quite a value.
 The Florence Food Tour by The Tour Guy was an amazing experience and one I won’t soon forget.

-Disclosure: Roaming Historian may receive a small commission for tours booked with the code ROAMING.
+Disclosure: Roaming Historian may receive a small commission for tours booked with our affiliate link.
 Although I received this tour gratis, all of my opinions are my own and I am under no obligation to write a favorable review, but I did because I truly enjoyed the tour and feel my readers would too.